NVIDIA-Genomics-Research/AtacWorks/README.md

 ### 2. Denoising and peak calling using a trained AtacWorks model

-All models described in reference (1) are available for download and use.
+All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use.
 A list of these models and download instructions can be found here: TBA.

 #### Input files